AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 ## To view shared streams from Sequential Data Store

-When viewing the **Sequential Data Store** page, each stream lists whether it is shared within a community.
+When viewing the **Sequential Data Store**, each stream lists whether it is shared within a community.
 Additionally, you can use the **Filter Communities** panel to filter for streams shared within one or more community.

 1. From the left panel, select **Data Management** > **Sequential Data Store**.